-Eurobank EFG Bulgaria has implemented the following policies and procedures with regard to the operational risk management:
+Eurobank EFG Bulgaria has in place the following policies and procedures with regard to the operational risk management approved by the respective authorities:

-- Eurobank EFG OpRisk Framework approved by Eurobank EFG Risk Committee describes the overall Operational Risk environment of EFG Eurobank Ergasias SA and its subsidiaries.
-It includes a formal record of the high level Operational Risk principles that are applied in day-to-day operations; - Mandate and Terms of Reference for Operational Risk Department, approved by Eurobank EFG Bulgaria Risk Committee which describes the responsibilities of the OpRisk unit in details; - Data Collection and Reporting Procedure approved by the Executive Committee of Eurobank EFG Bulgaria which defines the minimum data collection and reporting requirements in respect to operational risk events; - Fraud Provisioning Policy for Retail Credit Portfolio (approved by the Risk Committee of Eurobank EFG Bulgaria) which defines the requirements in respect to calculation and reporting of provisions related to fraud cases in Retail Credit Portfolio reported as Operational Risk Events; - Procedure for Provisioning and writing-off of operational losses in Eurobank EFG Bulgaria AD regulates the rules and procedures for provisioning, writing-off and reconcilement losses from operational risk events;

-- Operational Risk Committee, Terms of Reference provides the governance framework of the ORC in Bulgaria; - Eurobank EFG Fraud Risk Management Policy and Governance defines the responsibilities and governance with regard to fraud prevention and fraud detection.
+- Eurobank EFG Operational Risk Framework- describes the overall Operational Risk environment of EFG Eurobank Ergasias SA and its subsidiaries.
+It includes a formal record of the high level Operational Risk principles that are applied in day-to-day operations; - Mandate and Terms of Reference for Operational Risk Department, describes the responsibilities of the Operational Risk unit in details; - Data Collection and Reporting Procedure -defines the minimum data collection and reporting requirements in respect to operational risk events; - Fraud Provisioning Policy for Retail Credit Portfolio -defines the requirements in respect to calculation and reporting of provisions related to fraud cases in Retail Credit Portfolio reported as Operational Risk Events; - Procedure for Provisioning and writing-off of operational losses in Eurobank EFG Bulgaria AD regulates the rules and procedures for provisioning, writing-off and reconcilement losses from operational risk events; - Operational Risk Committee, Terms of Reference provides the governance framework of the ORC in Bulgaria; - Eurobank EFG Fraud Risk Management Policy and Governance defines the responsibilities and governance with regard to fraud prevention and fraud detection. - Eurobank EFG Outsourcing Policy defines the standard practices and principles that have to be considered before outsourcing operations to outsourcing service providers.
+It also defines the roles and responsibilities of management and staff involved in outsourcing decision making, oversight and management. - Group Financial Reporting Policy for Operational Risk Credit Related Losses Arising from Fraud - provides the accounting treatment of operational risk - credit related events that are classified as fraud in accordance with the Group accounting policies

-Operational risk management in Eurobank EFG Bulgaria is based upon four distinct, even though interrelated and integrated, programmes:
+Operational risk management in Eurobank EFG Bulgaria is based upon four distinct, even though interrelated and integrated, Programmes (the first three are implemented):

-- Operational Risk Events database maintenance; - Operational Risk Indicators (KRIs) Top-down KRIs are implemented and monitored; - Risk and Control Self Assessment (RCSA) Operational Risk profiles are under implementation for all units and subsidiaries of the EFGH Group in Bulgaria; - Operational Risk Scenario Analysis (i.e. estimates on rare, catastrophic events and their potential impact) no stress tests and scenario analysis with regard to operational risk events have been conducted so far.
+- Operational Risk Events database maintenance; - Operational Risk Indicators (KRIs); - Risk and Control Self-Assessment (RCSA); - Operational Risk Scenario Analysis (i.e. estimates on rare, catastrophic events and their potential impact).